Top 10 Best Manhattan Kosher Restaurants

 Midtown

 Bravo Pizza is one of those unique success stories of a formerly non-kosher restaurant becoming kosher and seeing great success.
 Further, some locations, like the original kosher one in Midtown, have excellent pizza.
 While the location has taken a hit to its goodness over the last few years, we previously included it as a contender for taking gold in our ranking of the best kosher pizza.
 In contrast, others, like the one downtown, are not so great, and the Brooklyn location is somewhere in the middle.
-The Midtown location was originally on Broadway between West 36th and 37th Streets and then moved to off-Broadway, and now is located at its current location, 378 5th Ave, which is between West 35th and 36th Streets.
+The Midtown location was originally on Broadway between West 36th and 37th Streets, but then it moved to off-Broadway.
+It is now located at its current location, 378 5th Ave, which is between West 35th and 36th Streets.
 Bravo Midtown has some unique slices with toppings such as tuna (and previously even mock crap), and the eggplant slice is excellent too.

 Note: Bravo Pizza is a chain with numerous locations; only some are kosher.